infinitetoken/Wang/README.md

 ```

-Generate a matching psuedo-random Wang tile array with given width and height using the specified collection:
+Generate a matching pseudo-random Wang tile array with given width and height using the specified collection:

 ```swift
 import Wang